 Things begin to get a big more complicated with Apple’s Safari browser.
 For starters, Safari is simply no longer available on Windows machines, as Apple ceased all updates and releases in May of 2012.
 It gets even a bit more muddied when you consider that the version of Safari available on iOS devices hasn’t been updated since May of 2011, while the version for Mac receives one update every year, usually in September (coinciding with Apple’s annual keynote events).
 And, of course, it’s not available at all on Android devices.
 Safari, as a browser, used to be a lot more revered, but its inconsistent and baffling update history has definitely hurt its standing.

-Microsoft’s replacement for Internet Explorer is available on all major platforms with the exception of the Mac (however, ), and it continues to receive semi-regular updates, with the most recent one being released in November of 2018.
+Microsoft’s replacement for Internet Explorer is available on all major platforms with the exception of the Mac (however, this looks like it’s about to change), and it continues to receive semi-regular updates, with the most recent one being released in November of 2018.
 It’s not a very well-received or respected browser, but it’s still worlds better than…

 Ah, the infamous IE. This is the browser that many of us got our feet wet in when it came to using the internet, and even though Microsoft pulling the plug on it after it received its last update in October of 2013 was a cause for celebration, it still had a certain nostalgia factor to it.
 Nowadays, it still is in use, primarily by the elderly and from those who simply don’t know any better.
 But Microsoft no longer supports it, and for all intents and purposes, it’s a completely dead browser.